MPAS-Dev/compass/docs/users_guide/landice/test_groups/greenland.rst

 ``landice/greenland/high_res_mesh`` creates a variable resolution mesh based on the the config options listed above.
-This will not be the same as the pre-generated 4-14km mesh used in the other three test cases because it uses a newer version of Jigsaw.
+This will not be the same as the pre-generated 20 km mesh used in the other three test cases because it uses a newer version of Jigsaw.
 Note that the basal friction optimization is performed separately and is not part of this test case.